Barbara A. Cornblatt: Research

-Functional development in clinical high risk youth: Prediction of schizophrenia versus other psychotic disorders: This study was a follow up study involving participants from the NAPLS-1 study.
+Functional development in clinical high risk youth: Prediction of schizophrenia versus other psychotic disorders: This study was a follow-up study involving participants from the NAPLS-1 study.
 Researchers checked for three different signs in their patients: psychosis-risk symptoms present at baseline (these plasma analytes reflected inflammation, oxidative stress, hormones, and metabolism), onset of psychosis during the two and a half-year follow-along period of NAPLS-1, and psychotic disorder diagnosis from the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The study showed that people in early adolescence who showed poor social indicators were four times as likely to develop schizophrenia.
 Those in their late adolescence with poor social indicators were five times as likely to develop schizophrenia.

+Impaired Attention, Genetics, and the Pathophysiology of Schizophrenia: This study found that the use of a Continuous Performance Test (CPT) is a cost-effective way to screen for the impaired attention that is often present in those with diagnosed schizophrenia and those at genetic risk for developing schizophrenia.
+Over 40 studies that used CPT testing in various formats were analyzed to draw this conclusion.
+The resulting recommendation is that the use of a Continuous Performance Test would be a valuable way to screen for the disorder, the results of which could then be used as a precursor for a patient entering preventative intervention programs.

+Psychosis Risk Outcomes Network (ProNET): A research project created by RAP that keeps updates on drugs formed to prevent and treat psychosis.
+Created in 2020 this project contains sites internationally to ensure that all areas of psychosis are being reviewed within these treatments.